-- On trump VI, the Lovers, appears the figure of Eve.
+- On trump VI, the Lovers, appear in the figure of Eve.

 - On trump XXI, The World, appears the Four Living Creatures of Ezekiel.

-The symbolism for the ascent of spirit was apparent by the depictions of the Sun’s path represented the journey of the soul.
+The symbolism for the ascent of spirit was apparent in the depictions of the Sun’s path represented the journey of the soul.

 Except for France and Britain, there was also considerable interest in tarot as an esoteric device elsewhere in Europe.